A handful of some of my most frequently asked questions. However, please don't hesitate to reach out if yours isn't listed.

 What’s your ethos on editing?

-This goes hand in hand with how I approach a wedding day: I want it to be a realistic representation of what happened on the day, rather than a trendy or manipulated creation of what I think it should be.
-While I’ll sometimes include an artistic creation within a gallery at my own discretion, this is only in addition to my main coverage, never instead of, (Translation: for example, I won’t apply abstract edits to all the photos of your first kiss, but may include a few as a bonus if I see fit) as I typically prefer my editing to be true to life.
-I may clean up a few distracting background elements for the sake of composition (a distracting Exit sign or branch that appears to be impaling a groom) but would rather not digitally manipulate someone’s natural appearance.
-Tina Fey has a quote about Photoshop which I think resonates with how I approach my work:
+This goes hand in hand with how I approach a wedding day: I want it to be a realistic representation of what happened on the day rather than a trendy or manipulated creation of what I think it should be.
+I may clean up a few distracting elements for the sake of composition and tidying up the image (ex: a distracting Exit sign, a branch that appears to be impaling a groom, or stress acne that showed up the day before the wedding) but would rather not digitally manipulate someone’s natural appearance.
+Tina Fey has a quote about Photoshop which I think resonates with how I approach things:

 “Feminists do the best Photoshop because they leave the meat on your bones.
 They don’t change your size or skin color.
 They leave in your disgusting knuckles, but they may take out some armpit stubble.
 Not because they’re denying its existence, but because they understand that it’s okay to make a photo look as if you were caught on your best day in the best light.”

 What happens if you can’t make it to my wedding?

 I’ve photographed weddings while battling the flu, heartbreak, pneumonia, my own broken engagement (true story!), a sprained wrist, seasonal allergies, a really bad haircut, food poisoning, and migraines.
 I don’t believe in pulling a sick day for weddings, but should the fates have other plans *knock on wood* I would reach into my network of talented wedding photographers to find a replacement.
 Your day will be documented, don’t worry.